Category Archives: pasta

 Chicken Rigatoni a la Vodka

 This was one delicious pasta meal made with ground chicken this time around.
 Pretty easy to make and the only special tool I used was an immersion stick blender but a blender will work as well.
 Easy ingredients and easy prep and came out just perfectly.
-Most perfect weeknight meal.
+Most perfect weeknight meal or any night meal.

 Enjoy!